yiisoft/assets/README.md

    are and how they should be used.
 2. [Register bundles to asset manager](docs/asset-manager.md) and obtain list of files to include.
 3. Optionally [use asset converter with asset bundle](docs/asset-converter.md) for asset format conversion (such as TypeScript to JavaScript).
 4. Use your favorite method to include files into HTML (out of scope of this package).

-### Extra development requirements

-The package tests depend on `foxy/foxy` that needs [npm installed](https://nodejs.org/en/).

 ### Unit testing